Every college-dweller has faced the problem of coming up with worthy dorm room storage ideas.

 Up the look of your room and its storage capacity with these gorgeous trunks

-These beautiful trunks will instantly make your dorm room look more refined and stylish.
+These beautiful trunks will instantly make your dorm room look more refined and stylish as well as double as a nightstand alternative.
 Add to that the extra storage you get with these and it looks like we have the winner as the best college dorm room storage idea.

 What I love most about storage trunks is that they work with any interior decor, be it boho or retro.
 Once you move out of the dorm room, these will serve you well in your new apartment and remind you of the simpler times.